The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Biological Substrate: Astrocytic Syncytia as a Mesoscale Control Field

 \subsection{Summary}

-Astrocytic syncytia—characterized by small-world topology, slow-wave propagation, and multimodal coupling—match the theoretical requirements of the Syncytial Mesh Model.
-Their active, state-dependent dynamics make them ideal substrates for rare, scale-dependent phase coherence and distributed plasticity, aligning with a glial-centric paradigm of brain-wide information processing [37, 12, 23].
+Astrocytic syncytia---characterized by small-world topology, slow propagation, and multimodal coupling---possess properties consistent with the kind of mesoscale control substrate articulated by the SMM.
+Their active, state-dependent dynamics make them a plausible, though not necessarily unique, substrate for slow, scale-dependent control of phase coherence and distributed plasticity [37, 12, 23].